PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Omni Pixel-to-Pixel Instruction-Tuning Dataset

 \textbf{Image Editing. } Instruction-based image editing holds great potential for practical applications, as it allows users to perform edits using natural language commands.
 To enhance our model's ability to modify images according to specific user instructions, we unify several public editing datasets, including UltraEdit~\citeyearpar{zhao2024ultraedit}, MagicBrush~\citeyearpar{zhang2024magicbrush}, GQA-Inpaint~\citeyearpar{yildirim2023inst}, Instruct P2P~\citeyearpar{brooks2023instructpix2pix}, SEED-X-Edit~\citeyearpar{SeedDataEdit}, GIER~\citeyearpar{shi2020benchmark}, and HQ-Edit~\citeyearpar{hui2024hq}.
 These datasets encompass a wide range of semantic entities, varying levels of detail, and multiple editing tasks including object removal, object replacement, object addition, background replacement, and style transfer.

-\textbf{Inpainting, } in the context of image generation, involves filling in missing parts of an image with new or modified content.
+\textbf{Inpainting }involves filling in missing parts of an image with new or modified content.
 To create inpainting instances, we apply random black or white masks to different regions of the original images.
-These masks come in various shapes, including circles, rectangles, and free-form patterns, and are randomly placed on the images, resulting in a wide range of occluded areas for inpainting.

-\textbf{Outpainting (Image extrapolation) } extends an image’s content beyond its boundaries.
+These masks come in various shapes, including circles, rectangles, and free-form patterns, and are randomly placed on the images, resulting in a wide range of occluded areas for inpainting. \textbf{Outpainting (Image extrapolation) } extends an image’s content beyond its boundaries.
 To create outpainting instances, we randomly crop the central part of the image, while masking the surrounding areas with black or white.
 The cropping is not limited to square shapes but includes rectangles of varying proportions.
 This approach ensures that the outpainting task covers a range of extension scenarios, challenging the model to generate coherent content beyond the original image boundaries.

-\textbf{Text-to-Image Generation. } Image-to-image and text-to-image are two distinct tasks.
-The former requires an additional input image as a condition, while the latter does not.
-Existing instruction-tuning methods transform pretrained text-to-image models into image-to-image systems, but they fail to retain their original text-to-image capabilities.
-To unify both tasks within a single framework, we propose a "drawing" strategy to preserve the text-to-image capabilities.
-Specifically, we introduce an additional input alongside the language instructions: an image that is either entirely white or black.
-This setup simulates a blank canvas, allowing the model to "draw" the generated images based on the provided text prompts.
-This approach distinguishes our model from previous text-to-image systems.
-All the image-text pairs we use are sourced from our own collection of high-quality images from the Internet, with captions generated using MLLMs assistance.
+\textbf{Text-to-Image Generation. } Image-to-image and text-to-image are distinct tasks: the former requires an additional input image as a condition, while the latter does not.
+Existing instruction-tuning methods adapt pretrained text-to-image models for image-to-image tasks, but often lose the original text-to-image capabilities.
+To unify both tasks within a single framework, we propose a "drawing" strategy that preserves text-to-image functionality.
+Specifically, we introduce an additional input—a fully white or black image—alongside language instructions.
+This simulates a blank canvas, allowing the model to "draw" images based on the text prompts.
+This approach differentiates our model from previous text-to-image systems.

 \textbf{Open-language Instruction. } To enhance the usability of PixWizard as a practical visual assistant, we aim for the model to understand free-form user prompts.
 Instead of relying on fixed task-specific prompts, we begin by manually writing 6-10 prompts for each vision task to describe the task.
 We then use GPT-4o to generate a wide range of paraphrased variations.
 This process ensures that our instruction set remains diverse while staying true to the core intent of the original prompts.
 Instruction templates and examples are provided in Sec.~\ref{app:instruction_template}.